bonesy512/Saas-LH/README.md

 # Next.js SaaS Starter

-This is a starter template for building a Landhacker application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.
+This is a starter template for building a Landhacker application using **Next.js** with support for auth0, Stripe integration for payments, and a dashboard for logged-in users.

 **Demo: [https://next-saas-start.vercel.app/](https://next-saas-start.vercel.app/)**